mrey942-cloud/Making-Journal/journal-pages/week-06.md

 *I also need to sketch the installation layout and plan how the solar-system-inspired structure will work spatially.
 Throughout the process, I will document my experiments and reflections with photos and notes to evaluate what works and refine the final installation before constructing the full piece.*

+## - Independent Study

+### Consultation Reflection
+*My consultation with Tain went really well and helped me feel more settled on the direction of my project.
+She was genuinely excited about the idea, which was really reassuring and made me feel more confident moving forward.*
+*One of the most useful things she brought up was my plan to collect and record my data consistently over time.
+It made me realise I hadn't thought that part through enough, so I put together a spreadsheet with dropdown menus for each data point, with a separate tab for all 11 friends I'm tracking.
+Each row is a day from 4 May to 31 May, so at the end of each day, I work through the dropdowns and fill in things like yarn colour, who initiated, call minutes, and my mood toward the friendship that day.
+Having it structured that way means I won't miss anything or have to rely on memory.*
+*She also asked whether I had a clear system for translating the data into visual decisions, which was a really good question.
+It made me think about how much structure that side of the project actually needs.
+From that conversation, I started developing a proper visual code guide, mapping out how colours, beads, and knots each represent something specific, which has become one of the most important parts of the project so far.*

+### Technical Skill Building
+*My priority from the skills roadmap was finalising my visual coding system before touching any physical materials.
+Without a resolved rulebook, practising knotting or threading would have been pointless.*
+*I went through a few iterations, and one of the bigger shifts was reducing the yarn to four core colours and pushing more of the variation into the beads and knots.
+It felt right because the yarn carries the broad shape of the month at a glance, and the detail only comes through when you get close.*
+*Drawing out the refined diagrams was actually really useful because it forced me to make decisions I'd been leaving vague, like where exactly a bead sits on a segment, or how a loose loop looks next to a tight knot.
+Some things I thought were resolved on paper turned out not to be until I drew them properly.*
+*The main thing I took from this is that the next real test will be working with the actual yarn.
+Getting into the materials will probably surface a whole new set of problems, but I feel ready for that now.*

 ## Images & Media

 `![Alt text](../assets/week-01/your-image.jpg)`
+*Independent Study - Initial Concept Sketch*

 ## AI Usage Statement